 The San Mateo County Community College District (SMCCCD) is comprised of three colleges: Cañada, Skyline and the College of San Mateo.
 The three colleges coordinate policies and Student Success and Support Program services through the Enrollment Services Committee (ESC).
-The ESC meets monthly and the committee is comprised of all the Vice Presidents of

-Student Services, Deans of Counseling and Enrollment Services, Registrars and Institutional Technology (IT) staff.
-The ESC directed the development of the SSSP MIS data reporting elements, updating the districts priority enrollment policy and the development of the SSSP Plans.
-The newly established SSSP committee serves as the main coordinating body for the implementation of the SSSP at the three colleges in the San Mateo Community College District.
+The ESC meets monthly and the committee is comprised of all the Vice Presidents of Student Services, Deans of Counseling and Enrollment Services, Registrars and Institutional Technology (IT) staff.
+The ESC directed the development of the SSSP MIS data reporting elements, updating the districts priority enrollment policy and the development of the SSSP d.

-d.
 Briefly describe how the plan and services are coordinated with the student equity plan and other district/campus plans (e.g., categorical programs) and efforts including accreditation, self-study, educational master plans, strategic plans, Institutional Effectiveness, the Basic Skills Initiative, Adult Education (Assembly Bill 86), and departmental program review.